CDE will be closed on Monday, May 30 for the Memorial Day holiday.

 The Colorado Constitution places the power to make laws with the state legislature, the Colorado General Assembly.
 The General Assembly is comprised of 100 elected officials—65 Representatives and 35 Senators.
 The legislature’s power to make laws is exercised through the process of considering and adopting bills.
 A bill generally either creates new law, amends existing law, or repeals existing law.

-Colorado State Statute can be found on the Colorado General Assembly website, available here.
-The Education Accountability Act includes:
+Colorado State Statute can be found on the Colorado General Assembly website.

 State Board of Education Rules / Code of Colorado Regulations (CCR)

-The State Board of Education (SBE) is composed of seven elected officials representing Colorado's congressional districts.
+The State Board of Education (SBE) is composed of nine elected officials representing Colorado's congressional districts.
 The Colorado Constitution vests in the SBE general supervision of the public schools of the state.
 Included in this authority is the power to promulgate rules with the force of law.
 However, before the SBE initiates any rulemaking, the Colorado General Assembly must first pass legislation authorizing the SBE to implement the legislation through rule.

-Colorado State Board of Education Rules can be found on the Colorado Secretary of State website, available here.
-Education Accountability Rules include:
+Colorado State Board of Education Rules can be found on the Colorado Secretary of State website.

 Colorado Department of Education Policy